Scientific Large Language Models: A Survey on Biological & Chemical Domains: Molecular Large Language Models

 \subsubsection{Encoder-only Models}

 \ \\

 Encoder-only models focus on understanding and interpreting the input molecules, making them well-suited for tasks that require a deep comprehension of molecular structures and properties.
 A typical example is SMILES-BERT~\cite{wang2019smiles} that leverages the BERT architecture to interpret SMILES representations of molecules.
 It undergoes pre-training on an extensive dataset of unlabeled data through masked SMILES recovery tasks, enabling it to learn nuanced patterns and relationships within molecular structures.
 Nevertheless, the fine-tuning phase for individual downstream tasks is inefficient.
 MTL-BERT~\cite{zhang2022pushing} mitigates this limitation by employing a multitask learning framework, which substantially increases the accuracy of predictions for multiple molecular properties.
+MolBERT~\cite{fabian2020molecular} revolutionizes molecular representation learning by integrating SMILES Equivalence and physical-chemical property prediction tasks, significantly enhancing performance in virtual screening and QSAR benchmarks.
 The rxnfp-BERT~\cite{schwaller2021mapping} model draws on the principles of BERT to process and learn from chemical reactions.
 It is designed to generate reaction fingerprints, which are representations of chemical reactions used for various predictive tasks.
 However, these models predominantly concentrate on contextual information in molecular sequences while giving less attention to molecular substructures, such as functional groups.
 Mol-BERT~\cite{li2021mol} extracts atomic-level and substructural features centered on the current atom.
-MoLFormer~\cite{ross2022large} further enhances this approach by integrating relative position encoding and rotational position embedding, thereby facilitating the comprehension of spatial relationships between atoms in a molecule.
+MolFormer~\cite{ross2022large} further enhances this approach by integrating relative position encoding and rotational position embedding, thereby facilitating the comprehension of spatial relationships between atoms in a molecule.
 MolRoPE-BERT~\cite{liu2023molrope} augments this method by employing Rotary Position Embedding (RoPE) to efficiently encode positional information in SMILES, aiming to provide a more robust understanding of molecules.

 RoBERTa~\cite{liu2019roberta}, building upon the BERT's framework, introduces dynamic token masking for varied learning and eliminates the next sentence prediction task to better learn long-range dependencies.
 These enhancements address BERT's limitations and elevate RoBERTa's performance across diverse NLP tasks, making it suitable for specialized applications like molecular modeling.
 A variety of models have been built upon the RoBERTa framework, including chemBERTa~\cite{chithrananda2020chemberta}, chemBERTa-2~\cite{ahmad2022chemberta}, MFBERT~\cite{abdel2022large}, SELFormer~\cite{yuksel2023selformer} and semi-RoBERTa~\cite{tran2023molecular}.
 MFBERT and semi-RoBERTa both use SMILES sequences as their input, crafting simple molecular representations.
 MFBERT~\cite{abdel2022large} employs distributed training and a data-driven approach, focusing on generating targeted molecular fingerprints using SMILES sequences.
 It uses a sentence-piece tokenization model, ensuring robust and accurate molecular representations.
 Meanwhile, semi-RoBERTa~\cite{tran2023molecular}, uses SMILES inputs to capitalize on 3D compound structures.